francamps/personal_site/contents/work.md

 ### Data Visualization, Analysis and UI

-I specialize in the design and development of data visualization applications, visual storytelling and general communication.
+I specialize in the design and development of data visualization applications, as well as general visual storytelling and communication.
 I get really excited with social innovation and creative technology.
 I have a crush for algorithms and their implementation in visual design.

 *[A good portion of my daily work is not publicly shareable.
 Contact me for more examples.]*